I'll Be Home for Christmas (Brian McKnight album)

 I'll Be Home for Christmas is the tenth studio album and second Christmas album by American singer Brian McKnight.
-It was released on October 7, 2008 through Razor & Tie.
+It was released on October 7, 2008, through Razor & Tie.

 Critical reception

-In his review for Allmusic, editor Anthony Tognazzini wrote that "one good holiday album deserves another, and McKnight’s smooth, alluring voice sounds better than ever on 2008’s ll Be Home for Christmas.
+Mark Edward Nero of About.com awarded I'll Be Home for Christmas four out of five stars, praising it as "one of the best" contemporary Christmas albums.
+He highlighted its romantic, soulful, and spiritual atmosphere, commending McKnight's vocal performance and concluding that the record was "a solid album that the whole family can enjoy."
+In his review for AllMusic, editor Anthony Tognazzini wrote that "one good holiday album deserves another, and McKnight’s smooth, alluring voice sounds better than ever on 2008’s ll Be Home for Christmas.
 The tunes are a bit more secular than Bethlehem."